mrLipovsky/mrLipovsky/README.md

 About me

 I'm Peter Lipovsky.
-I'm a software engineer who is passionate about making web sites focused on design.
-An FE Engineer, designer and founder at graphicstudio.eu and also burned.com.
-Some technologies I enjoy working with include Python, JS, CSS.
-A Front-end Developer, expert on graphic design.
+I'm a software engineer who is passionate about coding web sites focused on design.
+I am an Front-end Engineer, designer and founder of graphicstudio.eu and also burned.com.
+Some of the technologies I enjoy working with include Python, JS, CSS.
+A Front-end engineer and expert on graphic design.

-Things I am passionate about
+Things I am passionate about>

-Front-end, graphic design and illustrations
+are front-end, graphic design and illustrations

-Get in touch
+Get in touch>

-Your future buddy to discuss front-end related things and tech in general
+because Iam your future buddy to discuss front-end related things and tech in general

-Find me around the web
+Find me around the web>

-Me graphic and illustrations on Instagram: peter_lipo_illustrations Me profesional skills on LinkedIn: peterlipovsky
+me graphics and illustrations can be find on Instagram: peter_lipo_illustrations me profesional skills on LinkedIn: peterlipovsky me websites on the web: graphiqstudio.eu

 ![flash_two](https://user-images.githubusercontent.com/90620664/210165254-4e4be329-72a9-4eab-a593-95cd9d914078.png)